How to Start Building Your Family Tree

 Choose the Right Genealogy Website

-Explore various genealogy websites to find the platform that suits your needs.
-Ancestry, MyHeritage, Findmypast, and FamilySearch are popular choices among family historians.
-While most platforms offer free tree-building options, access to comprehensive record databases and advanced research features often requires a subscription.
-Consider the following factors when selecting a genealogy website:
+Most genealogy websites feature a tree builder, which is usually the easiest way for beginners to start putting their family research together.
+Websites like Ancestry, MyHeritage, Findmypast, and FamilySearch are some of the most popular choices among family historians.
+While most platforms offer free tree-building options, access to full record databases and advanced research features usually requires a subscription.
+You’ll want to consider the following factors when choosing a genealogy website:

-• Evaluate the range of record access available on each platform, including both free and paid resources.
+• What is the range of record access available on each platform, including both free and paid resources?
 Websites like FamilySearch offer valuable free resources to kickstart your research, while paid platforms like Ancestry and MyHeritage provide enhanced features for deeper exploration.
 Take advantage of free trials offered by paid websites to test multiple platforms before committing.

-• Consider the regional focus of the website.
-Ancestry caters primarily to North American genealogy, while MyHeritage and Findmypast are more popular among UK-based family historians.
+• What is the regional focus of the website?
+Ancestry caters primarily to North American genealogy, while MyHeritage and Findmypast are more popular among UK-based family researchers.
 Look into which platform offers the most relevant resources for your heritage.

-• Explore member networks and collaboration options.
+• Can you chat and collaborate with other researchers?
+Explore member networks and collaboration options.
 Platforms like FamilySearch heavily rely on user collaboration for building comprehensive trees, while others provide optional features like user messaging and access to user-submitted content such as family photos and non-database documents.

-• Use genetic genealogy to enrich your family tree by linking a DNA test to your research.
-Explore platforms like Ancestry and MyHeritage that provide convenient in-house DNA tests, seamlessly linking to your tree and unlocking ancestor suggestions.
+• Have you taken a DNA test?
+Use genetic genealogy to build your family tree by linking a DNA test to your research.
+Platforms like Ancestry and MyHeritage provide in-house DNA tests, automatically linking to your tree (if available) and unlocking ancestor suggestions.
 You can also upload your raw DNA file to versatile platforms such as GEDMATCH.
 These platforms offer DNA analysis but not DNA testing.
 This opens up possibilities to discover DNA matches beyond a single genealogy website.
 Prioritize your research goals and choose the platform that aligns with your specific needs for a comprehensive DNA testing experience.
+Also take the time to understand what are you consenting to by providing a company with your DNA sample for non-medical testing.
+Always read the company’s privacy policy before purchasing a DNA kit.

 Start Building Your Tree

 Once you've chosen a genealogy website, begin entering the information you've gathered.
-Genealogy platforms use algorithms to match the details you provide with their extensive record collections, offering suggested records likely linked to your ancestors.
+Genealogy platforms use algorithms to match the details you provide with their record collections, offering suggested records likely linked to your ancestors.
 Depending on the platform and subscription requirements, you can review these records and determine if they match your ancestor.
-Documents like census and birth records often include information about other family members, making it easier to expand your family tree.
+Documents like census and birth records often include information about other family members, making it easier to expand your family tree and verify facts.

-Building your family tree is an exciting adventure into your unique family history.
-By gathering key information about your known family members, choosing the right genealogy website, and taking the first steps to build your tree, you're embarking on a journey of discovery and connection.
+Discovering your family history by building your family tree is a fun way to connect with your roots and learn about the histories that shaped you.
 As you get further along in your research journey, working with a genealogical researcher can unlock even more exciting family stories.
 Happy tracing!

 Previous